-- 2.1 A complaint is an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual or group of individuals. - 2.2 An individual does not have to use the word complaint in their contact with the Council for it to be treated as a complaint if it meets the definition above. - 2.3 Sometimes, an individual may make a "service request", which is a request that the organisation provides or improves a service, fixes a problem or reconsiders a decision.
+- the performance of an Accountable Person (AP), i.e. the Director of Housing and Safer Communities - 2.3 Where issues meet the definition of building safety they will be dealt with as complaints, none will be dealt with as service requests.
+Appendix A gives examples of issues that would come under this definition. - 2.4 If your complaint doesn't meet the definition of a building safety complaint, we may process this as a corporate complaint. - 2.5 An individual does not have to use the word complaint in their contact with the Council for it to be treated as a complaint, if it meets the definition above. - 2.6 Sometimes, an individual may make a "service request", which is a request that the organisation provides or improves a service, fixes a problem or reconsiders a decision.
 While a service request may contain elements of dissatisfaction, it would not, in and of itself, be considered as a complaint.
 An individual may, however, raise a complaint where they express dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 In this situation, a complaint would be raised in parallel with the service request, and work on the service request would not cease due to the complaint.
-Further information on complaints and service requests can be found in section 8 of this policy. - 2.4 Services are responsible for implementing appropriate measures to monitor service requests that they receive.

-- 2.5 Where a Council tenant contacts the Council to express dissatisfaction, they must be given the option to complain.
-Surveys conducted by the Council must also include information on how to complain. - 2.6 Where a complainant raises additional complaints while their first complaint is being investigated at Stage I, they should be incorporated into the original complaint if they are relevant, and the Stage I response has not been issued.
+Further information on complaints and service requests can be found in section 8 of this policy. - 2.7 Services are responsible for implementing appropriate measures to monitor service requests that they receive. - 2.8 Where a Council tenant contacts the Council to express dissatisfaction, they must be given the option to complain.
+Surveys conducted by the Council must also include information on how to complain. - 2.9 Where a complainant raises additional complaints while their first complaint is being investigated at Stage I, they should be incorporated into the original complaint if they are they are relevant, and the Stage I response has not been issued.
 The complaint should be considered as a separate complaint if: the response is not relevant to the complaint already being investigated (for example, it relates to a different service), the response has already been issued, or where adding the complaint to the existing complaint would unreasonably delay the complaint.